kkocdko/utils4linux/README.md

 ## hwmoncat

-Read sensors.
+Used for sensors reading.
 A lightweight alternative to lm-sensors.

 ## lazymirror